 Source: Capital IQ, a division of Standard & Poor's. ^Five-year average, since MasterCard went public.

 Let's say a few words about these companies.

-Fool contributor Morgan Housel owns shares of Microsoft, Altria, and Paychex.
-Intel, Microsoft, and Paychex are Motley Fool Inside Value selections.
-Apple is a Motley Fool Stock Advisor recommendation.
-ADP is a Motley Fool Income Investor selection.
-The Fool owns shares of and has bought calls on Intel.
-Motley Fool Options has recommended buying calls on Intel.
+Fool contributor Morgan Housel owns shares of Microsoft and Johnson & Johnson.
+Johnson & Johnson, Microsoft, and Visa are Motley Fool Inside Value recommendations.
+Ford Motor is a Motley Fool Stock Advisor recommendation.
+Johnson & Johnson is a Motley Fool Income Investor recommendation.
+Motley Fool Options has recommended a diagonal call position on Johnson & Johnson.
 Motley Fool Options has recommended a diagonal call position on Microsoft.
-Motley Fool Options has recommended a written covered straddle position on Paychex.
 The Fool owns shares of Ford Motor, Johnson & Johnson, and Microsoft.
 Motley Fool Alpha LLC owns shares of Johnson & Johnson and Microsoft.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Here Are My 3 Top Trades for 2018